ralphbean/presentations/fedmsg-devconf14.rst

 The `Fedora Infrastructure Message Bus <http://fedmsg.com>`_ is a python package and API used around Fedora Infrastructure to send and receive messages to and from applications.
+The core lib is stable.

 It's not my idea!
 In 2009, `jkeating started making noise about a message bus